How Many Calories Do 100 Squats Burn?

 Squats for Weight Loss: Do They Really Help?

-Squats are a great exercise for weight loss when used as part of a complete program.
-Squats help build muscle, and more muscle supports higher energy use throughout the day.
+Squats are a great exercise for weight loss when used correctly.
+Squats help burn calories and build muscle, which increases calorie use throughout the day.

 Squats for weight loss work best when: